organisciak/Text-Mining-Course/syllabus.md

 Try out the various features in Voyant: phrases, keywords in contexts, etc. *No submission*

-2. Lab 2: Thislab task is about getting started with powerful tools that will underlie many of the skills you learn in the course.
-The lab task is posted in an [notebook](labs/Lab%202.ipynb) - click 'Open in Colaboratory' at the top to interact with it. format on Github.  *Ignore questions 1-3 if you're familiar with Jupyter or Colab*
+2. Lab 2: This lab task is about getting started with powerful tools that will underlie many of the skills you learn in the course.
+The lab task is posted in an [notebook](labs/Lab%2002.ipynb) - click 'Open in Colaboratory' at the top to interact with it. format on Github.  *Ignore questions 1-3 if you're familiar with Jupyter or Colab*

 3. [Lab 3 Worksheet](labs/Lab%2003.ipynb).